storybookjs/react-native/addons/docs/docs/mdx.md

 # Storybook Docs MDX

-> ⚠️ MDX support is an experimental feature in Storybook 5.2.
-The API may change in 5.3 outside of the normal semver rules.
-Be forewarned!

 `MDX` is the syntax [Storybook Docs](../README.md) uses to capture long-form markdown documentation and stories in one file.
 You can also write pure documentation pages in `MDX` and add them to Storybook alongside your stories.

 - [Storybook Docs MDX](#storybook-docs-mdx)